josephthomas08/MechaCar_Statistical_Analysis/README.md

 The p-value is 5.35e-11 which is much smaller than our assumed significance value of 0.05, hence we have sufficient evidence that slope of our linear model is not 0.

 The r-squared value is 0.7 which as we understand predicts that  the future data points will fit to our linear model therefore  we can safely consider that this model effectively predcits the MPG of MechaCar prototypes.

+Further R-square which .71 hence 71% of all the variations on mpg could be associated with the changes in the vehcile lenght, weight, drivetrain, spoiler angle and the ground clearance.